daskza19/QuestManager/README.md

 ## Welcome!

 Hi!
 I'm Josep Sànchez Arbona, student of the Bachelor's Degree in Videogames by UPC at [CITM](https://https://www.citm.upc.edu).
 This web is created for the second year's subject Project 2 that I have to do a Personal Reserch that consists in [Quest Manager](https://github.com/daskza19/QuestManager).

 ![Josep Sànchez Arbona](https://raw.githubusercontent.com/daskza19/QuestManager/master/Web%20Files/Images/Images/Foto%20Perfil.png)

 ## Introduction

-Before talking about the Quest Manager we have to know clearly that it is a Quest.
+Before talking about the Quest Manager we have to know clearly what it is a Quest.
 A quest (or mission), within the scope of Video Games, is a task that players can complete to earn a reward.
 It is normally used in role-playing games.
 The quests are used to give the player a certain loot, pass the level, etc.

 There are different types of Quest which are:
 * Kill Quests: The ones that tell the player to defeat an enemy.